partio-scout/hanki/README.md

 ### Resetting the dev database

-If you simply want to reset the database contents you can:
+If you simply want to reset the development database contents you can:

-  ./scripts/reset-db.sh
+  npm run reset-database

 ### Further reading
 For more information on the use of Vagrant, see [the Vagrant documentation](https://docs.vagrantup.com/v2/)